filip12h/Bachelor/README - en.txt

 ###FORMAT OF INPUT

   In first row of command line is one integer - number of vertices.
 It should be even because graph is cubic.
+  We recommend use as inputs graphs with at least 20 vertices.
+Smaller graphs may not work well because of rough bisection.
   In every next row there is pair of numbers - "u v" means that there is edge between u and v.

   After path decomposition, you can choose if you want to quit or continue.